Getting Started

 Your link domain is the dedicated namespace that you use to publish data.
 We strongly recommend that libraries create a subdomain for this dedicated purpose.
 This approach inherently ties the links created from your MARC to your library's existing brand on the Web.
 Here is an example of Dallas Public Library's link domain: http://link.dallaslibrary.org/

 Your link domain allows the Web to see the data as coming from you, the library, and not a third party.
-Here are examples of resources published by Sacramento Public Library:
+Here are examples of resources published by Dallas Public Library:

 What is Google's Knowledge Graph?